BarisAlbayrakIEEE/StructuralAnalysis/README.md

 After completing the inspection/sizing, the ordinary user saves the sub-DCG with the updated SARs to MySQL DB.

 In this scenario, I will skip the inspection process.
-Although the SAA shall implement and optimization routine to automate the sizing, I will prepare the scenario for a manual procedure.
+Although the SAA shall implement an optimization routine to automate the sizing, I will prepare the scenario for a manual procedure.

 - **Primary Actor:** Ordinary user